nrainer/test-analyzer/README.md

 ## Setup
 1. Use the files in `1_setup/1_schema` to create the schema
 2. Use the files in `1_setup/2_procedures` to create the needed functions and procedures

-## Troubleshooting
-If the project `test-analyzer-sdist-maven` cannot be built, the used Maven version is too old.
-Maven 3.5.2 is working.

 ## Data import
 1. Import `execution_information.sql.txt` and subsequently all other result files